Devendra4321/Rider_Webapp/README.md

 ## Description

 Rider Webapp is a platform that connects riders with drivers for convenient and efficient transportation services.
 The application aims to provide a seamless experience for users to book rides, track their journeys, and make payments securely.
-It includes features such as real-time ride tracking, fare estimation, wallets, and multiple payment options.
-The platform also offers a user-friendly interface, secure authentication, and efficient communication between riders and drivers.
-Additionally, it supports various payment methods and digital wallets, ensuring a smooth and hassle-free transaction process.
+It includes real-time ride tracking, fare estimation, wallets, and multiple payment options.
+The platform offers a user-friendly interface, secure authentication, and efficient communication between riders and drivers.
+Additionally, it supports various payment methods, digital wallets, and coupons, ensuring a smooth and hassle-free transaction process.

 ## Technologies Used